juanmarques/juanmarques/README.md

 ### Hello there!
-I'm Juan a Software Engineer with 7+ years of experience and passionate about technology .
-I mostly do back-end development / Architecture / Enterprise Architecture / Cloud work, but I also have some experience working on front-end development, specially with extJs and Angular.
-I also know something about cloud infrastructure like AWS
+I'm Juan passionate about technology and an experienced in Solutions Architecture / Enterprise Architecture / Cloud Architecture.

 - 🌱 I’m currently learning [Angular] / [ReactJS].